Bibi40k/clog/README.md

 )

 func main() {
-    logger := gologger.NewLogger()

-    logger.Info("This is an info message.")
+    gologger.Info("This is an info message.")
-    logger.Warning("This is a warning message.")
+    gologger.Warning("This is a warning message.")
-    logger.Error("This is an error message.")
+    gologger.Error("This is an error message.")
-}
+    gologger.Debug("This is a debug message.")
+    gologger.Fatal("This is a fatal message.")
+    gologger.Success("This is a success message.")

+    gologger.InfoAndSave("This is an info message saved to a file.", "log/info.log") gologger.WarningAndSave("This is a warning message saved to a file.", "log/warning.log") gologger.ErrorAndSave("This is an error message saved to a file.", "log/error.log") gologger.DebugAndSave("This is a debug message saved to a file.", "log/debug.log") gologger.FatalAndSave("This is a fatal message saved to a file.", "log/fatal.log") gologger.SuccessAndSave("This is a success message saved to a file.", "log/success.log") }
 ```